lgwalker/GenAI_N-grams/README.md

 ### 1. Data Preprocessing
 **File:** `PreprocessingData.ipynb`

-This step collects high-quality Java repositories and extracts individual methods.
+This step collects the Java repositories and extracts individual methods.

 **Execution**
 Run all cells in the notebook.